gicentre/elm-vega/docs/walkthrough/README.md

         selection
             << select "picked"
                 Single
-                [ Fields [ "Cylinders" ]
+                [ seFields [ "Cylinders" ]
-                , Bind [ iRange "Cylinders" [ inMin 3, inMax 8, inStep 1 ] ]
+                , seBind [ iRange "Cylinders" [ inMin 3, inMax 8, inStep 1 ] ]
                 ]
 in
-toVegaLite <| sel [] :: scatterProps
+toVegaLite (sel [] :: scatterProps)
 ```

-The binding to the slider is added with the parameterised `Bind` type followed by a type representing the HTML input element (`IRange` in this example), the data field to which it is to be bound and then a list of optional input element parameters (here just setting the limits of the slider and step between slider values).
+The binding to the slider is added with the `seBind` function followed by a function representing the HTML input element (`iRange` in this example), the data field to which it is to be bound and then a list of optional input element parameters (here just setting the limits of the slider and step between slider values).
 The binding is two-way, so directly selecting points on the scatterplot updates the sliders and moving the sliders updates the selected (and therefore highlighted) points.

 Binding need not be limited to single input element.